 The Systems Science and Industrial Engineering (SSIE) Department offers both the Master of Science (MS) and the Doctor of Philosophy (PhD) in systems science.
 The program offers a unique and internationally recognized curriculum that emphasizes faculty-student collaboration as well as teamwork across disciplines and various divisions of engineering, business and industry.
-Students are encouraged to read the department FAQ for answers to specific questions regarding the program.

 A health systems concentration is available for the MS program.
 The department also offers a one-year executive MS in health systems based in Manhattan and a certificate program in complex systems.

-- PHD in Systems Science
+- PhD in Systems Science

 - MS in Systems Science